Quivira: Spanish visit

 Coronado found Quivira "well settled....
 The land itself being very fat and black and being very well watered by the rivulets and springs and rivers.
 I found prunes like those of Spain, and nuts and very good sweet grapes and mulberries."
 It was, he said, the best land he had seen during his long trek north from Mexico.
 Coronado spent 25 days in Quivira and traveled about 25 leagues 65 mi from one end of the country to the other.
-He found nothing more than straw-thatched villages of up to 200 houses each and fields of corn, beans, and squash.
-He found no gold, other than a single small piece, which he speculated the Indigenous owner acquired from a member of his own expedition.
+He found nothing more than straw-thatched villages of up to 200 houses each and fields of corn, beans, and squash, Tartarrax was indeed found, but he was naked, and wore a copper necklace, not a golden bracemate.
+Coronado found no gold, other than a single small piece, which he speculated the Indigenous owner acquired from a member of his own expedition.

 Coronado found the Teyas Indians in Blanco Canyon, east of present-day Lubbock, Texas.
 The Querechos lived on the flat Llano Estacado above the canyon.

 The Spaniards described the locals as being a "large people of good build" with many of the men being more than 6 ft and seemed very tall to the Spaniards.
 Both sexes wore minimal attire.

 Coronado was escorted to the border of Quivira at an area called Tabas where the neighboring nation of Harahey began.
 He summoned the "Lord of Harahey" who, with a retinue of nearly 200, came to meet the Spanish.
 The Harahey delegation were "all naked — with bows and some sort of things on their heads, and their privy parts slightly covered.
 It was the same sort of place ... and of about the same size as Quivira."
 Disappointed at his failure to find wealth, Coronado turned toward New Mexico and marched back across the plains, met the rest of his army there, and the next year returned to Mexico.
-Before leaving Quivira, Coronado ordered the Turk executed by strangulation.
+Before leaving Quivira, Coronado ordered the Turk executed by garroting.
 The Coronado expedition had failed in its quest for gold.

 Coronado left behind in New Mexico several Catholic priests and their helpers, including Friar Juan de Padilla.
 Padilla journeyed back to Quivira with a Portuguese assistant and several Indigenous converts.
 The friar and most of his companions were soon killed by people from Quivira, apparently because he wished to leave their country to visit their enemies, the Guas.
 Portuguese and Native survivors reported the story.